Memory Unit

 It is volatile (It loses data when power is turned off) It is non-volatile (retains data even when power is off)

-Data in RAM can be changed or deleted ROM is fixed or data cannot be modified.
+Data in RAM can be changed or deleted ROM is fixed or data typically cannot be modified by the user.

-RAM chip are bigger in size ROM chip are smaller in size
+RAM chips are generally larger in physical size for comparable capacity.
+ROM chips are generally smaller in physical size for comparable capacity.

-RAM chips are relatively expensive ROM chips are relatively less expensive
+RAM chips are relatively expensive per gigabyte.
+ROM chips are relatively less expensive per gigabyte.

-RAM stores all the applications and data when the computer is running ROM usually stores instructions that are required for booting the computer
+RAM stores all the applications and data when the computer is running.
+ROM usually stores instructions that are required for booting the computer (BIOS/UEFI).

 Secondary Memory

-This type of memory is a non-volatile memory.
-It is slower than the main memory.
-These are used for storing data/Information permanently.
-CPU directly does not access these memories instead they are accessed via input-output routines.
-Contents of secondary memories are first transferred to the main memory, and then the CPU can access it.
+This type of memory is a non-volatile memory, meaning it retains data even when power is turned off.
+It is slower than the main memory but offers much larger storage capacities at a lower cost.
+These are used for storing data/information permanently.
+The CPU does not directly access these memories; instead, their contents are first transferred to the main memory (RAM), and then the CPU can access it.

 Types of Secondary Memory